DrPaulBrewer/pipe-to-storage/README.md

 returns a Promise that resolves after saving the contents of `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors not caught in retrys

+## Tests

+This module is tested on Travis CI, but you won't be able to run the same tests yourself without some adjustments.

+To run the tests in your own environment, change the storage API credentials (projectId, keyFilename) and the bucket name referenced in `./test/index.js`.

 ## Copyright

 Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com>